 In 2017, I took two notable trips to Europe.
 Both times with my mother; both times for memorial services of people that had played very significant roles in my life.
 A few months later I started my own company.

-I was raised in The Netherlands and have travelled throughout Europe my entire life, yet these visits gripped me -- I was struck by the realization I had largely ignored an important part of my life for the past 15 years.
+I was partially raised in The Netherlands and have travelled throughout Europe my entire life, yet these visits gripped me -- I was struck by the realization I had largely ignored an important part of my life for the past 15 years.
 I had become caught up in my New York life, with work, with my husband, and then with my children.